Coronavirus cases continue to rise as testing supplies dwindle

 Secretary Norman says it is important, now more than ever, for people to practice social distancing and staying home, when possible.

-“We had just a few cases and now we’re in the low 20s, I think that we’re going to have more cases,” said the Secretary.
+“We had just a few cases, and now we’re in the low 20s, I think that we’re going to have more cases,” said Norma.
 “I hope the things we’re doing with restaurants and gatherings and meetings and travel restrictions, I hope those things will put a lid on it.”

 Secretary Norman said he expects the number of positive cases could jump up to 100 in the coming weeks.

-Note: - Update: Park City police locate teen